andrewvc/engulf/README.md

 ## Hacking

-Parbench is a work in progresss and is rough around the edges in a number of places.
+Engulf is a work in progresss and is rough around the edges in a number of places.
 Contributions are greatly appreciated, if you have any questions about contributing, just hit the message button on my github profile.

 ## Legacy

-There is a legacy version of parbench available on the downloads page and the `legacy` branch that runs quite differently, and looks like this:
+There is a legacy version of engulf available on the downloads page and the `legacy` branch that runs quite differently, and looks like this:

 ![Screenshot](https://github.com/downloads/andrewvc/parbench/parbench-ss.png)